 There was no sky out there; the beast was still chewing unaffected at the porthole’s rim which, lacking the thick glass supporting it, was buckling.

 Worse, his unimpeded view down the gullet was now illuminated in bright shades of white, pale rose and pale violet as the fireball continued brightening and swelling.

-Hot bile stung Prentyse’s throat, threatening severe heartburn.
+Hot bile stung Prentyze’s throat, threatening severe heartburn.
 He grabbed at the potion flask beside him but his hand, now slick with sweat, fumbled and dropped it to the deck.

 Why had she smashed the glass?
 “Why’i’ou …?”
 He stopped.
 His voice was a strident humming noise that vibrated inside his head, devoid of diction, garbled and indecipherable.